szkiba/mdcode/README.md

     /* #endregion */

-Regions marked this way are used by IDEs to collapse parts of the source code.
+Regions marked in this way are used by IDEs to collapse parts of the source code.

 In the case of `mdcode`, regions can be referenced with the `region` metadata.
 If a region is specified for a code block, the subcommand (update or extract) applies only to the specified region of the file.
 That is, the update command only embeds the specified region from the file to the markdown document, and the extract command overwrites only the specified region in the file.

-`mdcode` can handle regions in any programming language, the only requirement is that the comments indicating the beginning and end of the region are placed in separate lines containing only the given comment.
+`mdcode` can handle regions in any programming language, the only requirement is that the comment indicating the beginning and end of the region is placed in a separate line containing only the given comment.
 <!-- #endregion regions -->

 ### Invisible